Kōfu, Tottori: History

 The area of Kōfu was part of ancient Hōki Province.
 During the Edo Period, it was part of the holdings of the Ikeda clan of Tottori Domain.
 Following the Meiji restoration. the village of Ebi was created within Hino District, Tottori on October 1, 1889 with the establishment of the modern municipalities system.
 Obi was raised to town status on October 1, 1947.
 The town of Kōfu was formed in 1953 by the merger of Obi, with the villages of Kanagawa and Yonezawa.

 Government

 Kōfu has a mayor-council form of government with a directly elected mayor and a unicameral town council of 10 members.
 Kōfu, collectively with the other municipalities of Hino District, contributes one member to the Tottori Prefectural Assembly.
 In terms of national politics, the town is part of Tottori 2nd district of the lower house of the Diet of Japan.

 Economy

 The economy of Kōfu is based agriculture, bottled water and seasonal tourism to its ski resorts.

 Education

-Kōfu has one public combined elementary/middle schools operated by the town government.
+Kōfu has one public combined elementary/middle school operated by the town government.
 The town does not have a high school.